appscode/blog/content/post/openshift-mysql/index.md

 ### Check 2: Correct Permissions

-We can ensure that the service account has correct permissions.by running the following command:
+We can ensure that the service account has correct permissions by running the following command:

 ```bash
 $ oc adm policy add-scc-to-user privileged system:serviceaccount:local-path-storage:local-path-provisioner-service-account